NKrChauhan/graphql-dev/Readme.md

 - grade - filter based on grade (not required field)
 - limit - limit on number of records (not required field)
 ```
-Mutation Query to create a student entry
+Mutation to create a student entry
 ```

 mutation {